So you think you can multitask while you’re driving? Trust us, it’s a BIG FAT MYTH!

 We have an unhealthy obsession with our cell phones, fam.

-According to a 2010 National Safety Council estimate, drivers on cell phones are four times more likely to be involved in car crashes, and are involved in 21 percent of all crashes in the United States.
+Using cell phones and texting while driving is one of the most common distractions you’ll see in the 21st century.
+According to a 2010 National Safety Council estimate, distracted drivers talking or texting while driving are four times more likely to be involved in car crashes and are involved in 21 percent of all crashes in the United States.
 Just dialing a number takes as much of our attention off the road as talking or listening.
+Imagine how distracted you are when you’re texting out an entire message to someone.
+The National Safety Council isn’t conducting these studies for no reason, they want to decrease the number of crashes and increase driver safety.
+Let’s help them with that cause, shall we?

-A 2012 survey by the AAA Foundation of Traffic Safety reports that in the past 30 days, two out of three drivers admit having talked on their cell phones while driving.
+A 2012 driving study survey by the AAA Foundation of Traffic Safety reports that in the 30 days prior to that post, two out of three drivers admit having talked on their cell phones while driving at least once.
 It’s four years later now: Ya think that stat might have gone up a bit?
 This one’s even worse: one in three drivers actually admit to doing this “fairly often” or “regularly.”
 Go figure.

 One myth is that hands-free cell phones are safer.